integreat-io/integreat/README.md

 matching with scope is picked.
 When two endpoints are equally specified with the same match properties specified, the first one is used.

-All match properties except `id` may be specified with an array of matching values, so that an endpoint may match more cases.
+All but `id` may be specified with an array of matching values, so that an endpoint may match more cases.
 However, when two endpoints match on a property specified as an array on one and as a single value on the other, the one with the single value is picked.

 When no match properties are set, the endpoint will match any actions, as long as no other endpoints match.